CharlesCNorton/AI-Bootstrap/Graph-waves/readme.md

 The analysis showed that specific nodes in the Twitter network triggered wave amplitude peaks when they initiated content sharing.
 This resonance is a direct consequence of how the structure of the network aligns with certain eigenvectors.
 Physically, these moments of amplification correspond to viral trends, where the right combination of timing, content, and network positioning results in sudden spikes in engagement and reach.

 Mathematical Insight:

-The condition for network resonance can be expressed as the alignment of the initial wave \( u(0) \) with eigenvectors \( \phi_i \) that have high participation in low-frequency modes.
-The overall wave amplitude at time \( t \) can be significantly amplified when these modes are excited, leading to a constructive interference effect across the network.
+The condition for network resonance can be expressed as the alignment of the initial wave *u(0)* with eigenvectors *ϕᵢ* that have high participation in low-frequency modes.
+The overall wave amplitude at time *t* can be significantly amplified when these modes are excited, leading to a constructive interference effect across the network.

 Implications for Content Strategy:
 Content originating from nodes that are well-aligned with these resonant modes can engage larger audiences quickly.
 Understanding the spectral properties of the network enables strategists to predict when and where content is likely to achieve viral amplification.
 This insight can inform the timing and targeting of content to maximize its impact.